 Omega-3 fatty acids, taken in the form of fish oil and plant-based supplements such as flax may reduce inflammation.
-While the effects of omega-3s on scalp psoriasis aren’t proven, it appears safe and perhaps beneficial to take up to 3 grams of omega-3s daily.
+While the effects of omega-3s on scalp psoriasis aren’t proven, it appears safe and perhaps beneficial to take omega-3s daily.

 Sea or Epsom salt

 There are many specially made, nonmedicated over-the-counter shampoos used to treat scalp psoriasis.
-The most effective include those that contain the herb witch hazel, or those that contain 2 to 10 percent coal tar or anti-inflammatory salicylic acid.
+The most effective include those that contain 2 to 10 percent coal tar or anti-inflammatory salicylic acid.
 Use as directed on the bottle.

 Tea tree oil

 Tea tree is a plant believed to treat inflammatory skin

 conditions.
 It works as an antiseptic and can alleviate the inflammation and

 redness associated with scalp psoriasis.
 Be aware that some people are allergic